datacamp-content-public/Customer-Segmentation-in-Python/chapter2.md

 This is the assignment text.
 It should help provide students with the background information needed.
 The instructions that follow should be in bullet point form with clear guidance for what is expected.

-**Learning objective:** Calculate average monthly spend for Quantity-based cohorts
+**Learning objective:** Calculate the average monthly spend for Quantity-based cohorts

 You are given a transcational dataset we used in the exercises previously with all transactions, cohort month and cohort index calculated:
 ['InvoiceNo', 'Quantity', 'CustomerID', 'TotalSum', 'CohortMonth', 'CohortIndex']